Contents Functions Index Previous Next PDF

 pl=m_elastic(pl,'dbval -unit TM 102 steel')

-You can generate orthotropic shell properties using the Dbval 100 lamina VolFrac Ef nu_f rho_f G_m E_m nu_m Rho_m G_m command which gives fiber and matrix characteristics as illustrated above.
+You can generate orthotropic shell properties using the Dbval 100 lamina VolFrac Ef nu_f rho_f G_f E_m nu_m Rho_m G_m command which gives fiber and matrix characteristics as illustrated above (the volume fraction is that of fiber).

 The default material is steel.